Teague, Texas

-Teague is a city in Freestone County, Texas, United States.
+Teague (TIG) is a city in Freestone County, Texas, United States.
 The population was 3,384 at the 2020 census.

 Settlement

-The area was first settled around the time of the Civil War.
-During the latter half of the nineteenth century, a small community known as "Brewer" grew up at the site.
+Teague, Texas, was initially settled around the time of the Civil War and developed significantly during the latter half of the 19th century.
+Originally known as Brewer, the community grew as a small settlement.
 In April 1886, a resident wrote that all they needed was a jeweler and shoemaker.
 The resident went on to inventory all the businesses they had, such as a good dry goods and grocery store, a blacksmith and wood shop, and a barber.
 Later in 1886, a gin was to open.
 The 1895 Rand McNally atlas shows Brewer with a post office and no express office or railroad.
 Also in 1895, Brewer Baptist Church ministered by A. B. Tedder had 109 members.
+The arrival of the Trinity and Brazos Valley Railway in 1906 was pivotal for Teague's development.
+The railway company established its machine and car shops in the town, which led to rapid growth and the town being renamed Teague.
+This renaming was done by the railway magnate Benjamin Franklin Yoakum in honor of his mother, Narcissus Teague, and her parents, who were early pioneers in Freestone County.
+Teague was incorporated as a municipality in 1906 and officially recognized as a city in 1907.